 At least for elected politicians, economic issues such as the creation of jobs and the significance of oil on the global and regional scale further exacerbate the problem.

-According to a 2018 study from the Torrance refinery justifying its usage of the toxic chemical, if a leak happened, a liquid cloud would form that would cling to the earth.
+According to a 2018 Torrance refinery study justifying its use of the toxic chemical, if a leak happened, a liquid cloud would form that would cling to the earth.
 As per the report, this would stop the toxic chemical from dispersing as extensively as an aerosol would.

-When Valero refinery launched MHF at its Wilmington refinery in 2004, the South Coast Air Quality Management District made a similar statement in an environmental report the organization conducted.
+When Valero refinery launched MHF at its Wilmington refinery in 2004, the South Coast Air Quality Management District made a similar statement in the organization’s environmental report.

 However, activists and environmentalists contend that with the creation of the modified version, the additive’s levels in MHF have dramatically decreased.